8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20220901/content.md

 After looking at it, and seeing how buying the dip has been somewhat helpful over these last few paychecks, there are a couple of realizations I've come to.

-The idea of tax-loss harvesting is beyond my scope of control and understanding to the point where I don't want to touch selling anything that's down while I'm still in accumulation mode; wash sale rules and guidance are just too strange (see [Investopedia Tax-Loss Harvesting article](https://www.investopedia.com/articles/taxes/08/tax-loss-harvesting.asp).
-The other piece of this is seeing the possibility of shortening the affects of a drawdown by continuing to purchase and reinvesting dividends.
+First, the hope is, through continued contributions, I'll be able to shorten the drawdown duration for the securities in the account.
+Second, the idea of tax-loss harvesting is beyond my scope of control and understanding to the point I don't want to touch selling anything that's down while I'm still in accumulation mode; wash sale rules and guidance are too strange (see [Investopedia Tax-Loss Harvesting article](https://www.investopedia.com/articles/taxes/08/tax-loss-harvesting.asp)).

 So, here's the plan, well, here's the setup.

-I have the main Pie with four Slices, which are each Pies; potentially confusing, but that's how [M1 Finance](https://help.m1.com/hc/en-us/articles/115012405467-Invest-in-a-second-Pie) works.
-One Slice is for the [FI Experiments](#fi-exeriments), again, this will be the last article with that section for now.
-The second and third slice were for longer-term future expenses (using the Mark 1 [asset allocation](/experiences/finances/investment-policy/#asset-allocation)); specifically insurance deductibles (see [The Foo by The Money Guy Show](/examinations/money-guy-foo/)) and electronics because I only tap insurance deductibles every 5 to 7 years and purchase electronics at roughly the same time-scale.
-The fourth Slice was using the Mark 0 asset allocation to save toward [van-life](/experiences/van-life/) (most likely 5 to 10 years out as well).
-Initially each Slice was 25 percent of the base Pie and I would contribute money to each Slice individually.

-The problem I ran into was that throwing money at M1 Finance was causing the portfolio to get out of balance related to negative correlation and alternative asset classes; at least compared to where I want to be right now.
-Further, when I had my taxes done, it was one more statement I needed to wait on, there was also a correction required even though it didn't change the outcome of my taxes.
-Finally, it's one more account for me to check every paycheck.
+The main M1 Finance Pie has 4 slices, which are Pies as well (see [M1 Finance](https://help.m1.com/hc/en-us/articles/115012405467-Invest-in-a-second-Pie) on how it works):

+1. [FI Experiments](#fi-exeriments) is a Pie for tracking the various asset allocations for testing purposes.
+This will be the last post with those in there as I believe I've learned what I can from that experiment.
+2. The initial purpose for this Pie was a way to save for purchases that are on a 5 to 7 year rotation; I have since changed my mental model around that, so, that's why I stopped contributing.
+It uses the Mark 1 asset allocation.
+3. The initial purpose of the third Pie was to save up for insurance deductibles per [The Financial Order of Operations](/examinations/money-guy-foo/); again, I've changed my mental model and the cash portion of my portfolio should cover this effectively now.
+It uses the Mark 1 asset allocation.
+4. The initial purpose of the fourth Pie was to save up for [van-life](/experiences/van-life/), which is a long-term goal (over 7 years); therefore, it uses the Mark 0 asset allocation.

+Instead of contributing to the main Pie to have the money distributed tot he sub-Pies based on the percent allocation.
+In the beginning of my investing journey I wanted to be able to earmark money for specific purposes and this seemed like a logical way of doing it; now I'm starting to think of the securities in a more generic sense, which renders this approach useless.
+Further, as I was saving up for all these future purposes it was difficult for me to keep the portfolio in balance; for example, the value of the negative correlation assets is still high for where I want to be despite not putting more money into Pies with those securities.

-I already changed the target percent for the FI Experiments Slice to be 1 percent of the main Pie, changed the percent for the insurance deductibles and electronics Slices to be 2 percent each, and I set the van-life Slice to be 95 percent.
-After that change, all of these Slices are far out of balance.
+In the main Pie I changed the FI Experiments Slice to be 1 percent of the main Pie, which means it should take a moment until future contributions go into that pie because it currently occupies 5 percent of the main Pie.

+I changed the second and third Slices to be 2 percent each.
+The electronics Slice currently occupies around 10 percent of the main Pie and the insurance deductibles Slice occupies around 60 percent of the main Pie.

+I changed the van-life Slice to be the remaining 95 percent of the main Pie; currently occupying around 25 percent.
+This means future contributions will start by going this Slice until it reaches around 95 percent, which should keep us from getting out of balance in the negative correlation assets.

 Now, here's the plan.

-I’ve added the multi-factor fund to my equal equities Pie that was 34 percent total stock market and 66 percent extended market.
-Now it’s 60-30-10 in total stock market, extended market, and multi-factor, respectively.
-Changing it at the Pie level means every Pie that has it as a Slice was updated as well; convenient that.

-When I do my regular contributions I’ll send the money to M1.
-Because the other three slices are way over their targets, no money will go there; going to the one farthest below it’s target instead—the van-life Slice.
-Further, since the multi-factor fund is also below its target it’ll be filled up first.
-(Dividends will be reinvested into the main Pie in the same manner as regular contributions.)

-When I buy the dip, it’ll most likely go to the M1 account but toward a specific Slice because, as of this writing, I’m less than one percent too low in the total stock market fund and [the guidelines](/experiences/finances/personal-budget/#spending-savings) suggest that I shouldn’t do something that causes the portfolio to go farther out of balance.

-This should solve the issue of too much going toward the alternatives and negative correlation securities while I’m trying to be the Mark 0 asset allocation.

-I’m going to sell funds as they reach a positive return state; either shifting the cash elsewhere or putting it into the main Pie (or a slice within that pie.

-For example, the commodity funds are up over 30 percent at the moment.
-I’ll sell those after capturing the FI Experiment data for this post.
-The gains should be a low dollar amount, so, the long-term will be at a 0 percent tax bracket while the long-term will be treated like regular income.
+I updated the Mark 1 Pie to include the multi-factor fund and changed the allocation described in the [Recalibrating the portfolio (again) section](#recalibrating-the-portfolio-again); 40-33-27 for the extended market, total market, and multi-factor fund respectively.
+(Note: Changing the Pie itself means anywhere the Mark 1 Pie is being used was updated; convenient that.)
+I updated all the other Pies to reduce the non-equities Pie to 1 percent and raised the equities Pie as needed to get the containing Pie to 100 percent.

+I sold the commodity funds, which are part of the alternatives (low-correlation) listed above; they were up around 30 percent when I sold.
+As the other securities become positive, I plan on selling them.
+When you remove a Slice in M1 Finance the cash is reinvested in the rest of the Pie; this is not want I want to do.

+Instead, what I do is reduce the allocation of the Slice to 1 percent, sell the Slice for its current value.
+If the security goes up or down between trading days, the value should be near zero, at which point I remove it from the Pie and let the pennies reinvest.
+It feels clunky, but I don't know a way to say, "M1 Finance, please sell this and don't reinvest it in this Pie."
+This mainly impacts folks still in accumulation mode, I think.
+Anyway, I want this cash to end up in the settlement account to choose what I want to do with it later.

+Any cash in the M1 Finance settlement account will be used to purchase the main Pie; not taken out of M1 Finance until I'm ready to close out the account:

+1. contributions,
+2. dividends, and
+3. the sale of other securities.

+I'm still debating on what this will look like moving forward for the contributions aspect.

+Will I do all contributions to M1 Finance or a percent of the total.
+When I buy the dip, will it go to M1 Finance or not.
+And so on.
+Regardless, part of the reason for doing it this way is because the total cost basis in the M1 Finance account is lower than anywhere else, which means it should rebalance, adjust, and recover sooner compared to the cost basis.

 We can’t avoid making mistakes or taking losses entirely and I’m glad to be doing it now while the dollar amounts aren’t substantial compared to my total lifestyle cost or cash flow ability.

 ## Rolling over the 401k

-Still holding the 401k with my previous employer.
-The S&P 500 fund is a bit, specifically enough to counteract the drawdown in the other two funds.
-Instead of selling them, I decided to sell those gains and buy into the other two funds.

-So, I'm selling roughly 2,000 USD of the S&P 500 to buy 1,000 USD each of the total small- and total mid-cap index funds.
+Continuing to hold the 401k with my previous employer.
+The S&P 500 fund was up and I used part of those gains to buy the other funds; roughly 2,000 USD of the S&P 500 to buy 1,000 USD each of the total small- and total mid-cap index funds.

-The rationale for this is I've seen how much rebalancing through contributions has been helping with taxable accounts during this downturn and I believe it will continue to be helpful here.
+The rationale for this is I've seen how much rebalancing through contributions has been helping with taxable accounts during this downturn and I believe it will continue to be helpful here; that's the hypothesis and we'll see how it plays out.

-Because as individual shares increase in value, I will have more of them, which, in theory, means I won't have to wait for the market rebound as far as I would have otherwise.
+If I only roll the funds over and put it all in one security the portfolio will be out of balance.
+What I plan to do is to buy securities in a way that the Traditional IRA becomes a microcosm of the target allocation; including an S&P 500 fund.

 ## Recalibrating the portfolio (again)

-I recently made the time to figure out [Morningstar's ticker tool](https://www.morningstar.com/funds/xnas/vtsax/portfolio) and updated the spreadsheet to show me my equities in the grid of small-, mid-, and large-cap compared to value, growth, and blend.
+Recently made the time to figure out [Morningstar's ticker tool](https://www.morningstar.com/funds/xnas/vtsax/portfolio) and updated the spreadsheet to show me my equities in the grid of small-, mid-, and large-cap compared to value, growth, and blend.

-This has led me to adjust the targets for each of the individual funds I'm invested in.
+This has led me to adjust the targets for each of the individual funds.

-I appreciate Personal Capital's grid-view, however, they sub-divide for alternatives and Real Estate Investment Trusts in a way that wasn't giving me the picture I wanted.
+I appreciate Personal Capital's grid-view, however, they sub-divide for alternatives and Real Estate in a way that wasn't giving me the picture in a way that helps my brain.

-Now, instead of relying on Portfolio Visualizer, that seems to only look at small-, mid-, and large-cap, without adding in value, growth, and blend; or, relying on Personal Capital's grid-view that seems to bucket things in a way my brain isn't calibrated to, I can use the Morningstar grid data for each individual security.
+Now, instead of relying on Portfolio Visualizer, that seems limited to small-, mid-, and large-cap, without adding value, growth, and blend; or, relying on Personal Capital's grid-view that has more buckets than I want.
+Instead, I can use the Morningstar grid data for each security.

 My current, personal blended portfolio looks something like this for targets: